 Share Our Spare

-Last year, I rounded up some friends for a morning of volunteering with Share Our Spare.
+A couple of years ago, I rounded up some friends for a morning of volunteering with Share Our Spare.
 During our time there, we created more than 30 pre-sorted bags of clothing for babies and toddlers that were donated to different agencies across the city.
 Every month, they have a couple of days scheduled for drop-off.
 Get all of the details on their site.
-P.S.
-If your crew is looking to give back, they have a Sip and Sort project that involves wine.
-Just saying!

 Cradles to Crayons